 Innovation in Government Initiative (IGI): IGI is accepting proposals for up to US$25,000 for short-term, quick-response technical assistance and/or analysis for government partners that has the potential to mitigate the spread and/or consequences of the COVID-19 pandemic in low- and middle-income countries, particularly for low-income and other vulnerable communities.
 Application instructions can be found here.
 The IGI Co-Chairs will review applications on a rolling basis starting Friday March 27 and aim to issue funding decisions within 1-1.5 weeks.
 Please direct any questions to [email protected].

-Jobs and Opportunity Initiative (JOI): JOI is accepting proposals for up to $50,000 for research on programs to offset the disruption of COVID-19 on people's jobs and livelihoods across Africa, Asia, Latin America and the Caribbean, and the Middle East.
-The Jobs and Opportunity Initiative is unable to fund work in Europe, Canada, or the United States.
-The JOI Co-Chairs will review applications on a rolling basis and aim to issue funding decisions within 1.5 weeks.
+Jobs and Opportunity Initiative (JOI): JOI is accepting proposals for up to $50,000 for research on programs to offset the disruption of COVID-19 on people's jobs and livelihoods across Africa, Asia, Latin America and the Caribbean, and the Middle East only.
+This call is open to J-PAL affiliates and all J-PAL invited researchers.
+Applications are open on a rolling basis and will be reviewed every four weeks.
+Please note that we encourage any projects that do not face serious time constraints to apply to our regular RFP rounds, which occur twice a year.
+On a case by case basis, we may reach out for more information or to direct proposals to be reviewed in our next regular RFP round.
 Please direct any questions to [email protected].